jupyter-book/mystmd/docs/integrating-jupyter.md

 ### Disabling integrated compute

-Easily disable integrated compute on your project by either setting `thebe:false` or removing the key alltogether.
+Easily disable integrated compute on your project by either setting `thebe:false` or removing the key altogether.

 Disable integrated compute on a specific page in your website by adding `thebe:false` to the page frontmatter section.